 God.
 God is far, far away from the mind steeped in worldliness.
 Worldly

-intelligence creates many doubts and many forms of pride — pride of learning,
+intelligence creates many doubts and many forms of pride — pride of

 wealth, and the rest.
-(Pointing to the doctor) But he is guileless.
+(Pointing to the doctor) But

 "How guileless Keshab Sen was!
 One day he visited the Kali temple at